CoolSciGuy/coolsciguy.github.io/index.md

 layout: page
 Date: 2020-02-07 11:37:00 -0500
 ---
 # About me

+(This website is under construvtion - here is my bio for now!)

 Hey there, this is Amir.
-I am an environmental scientist by trade, and a data scientist by heart.
+I am an environmental scientist by trade, and a data scientist at heart.
 I have a PhD in Environmental sciences, and two degrees in Civil Engineering.

-I am currently serving the beautiful city of Washington_DC, ensuring the health and integrity of streams in our nation's capital.
+I am currently serving the beautiful city of Washington DC, ensuring the health and integrity of streams in our nation's capital.

+I have experience in teaching and guiding students through solving complicatied problems.

 In my page, I will chronicle different data science and machine learning projects that I am working on.

 I am also a Home baker! here is one of the many breads I bake at home: